dxw/contracts/agreements/govpress.md

     :   The Time Allowance is a quantity of time allocated for use in providing services under this contract.

-    Overprovisioned Capacity
-    :   Overprovisioned Capacity is a quantity of computing time, or any other resource, which is made available to your site but is in excess of the quantity we believe your site will require.
-It is allocated in order to reduce the risk of failure when sites are launched whose capcity requirements are uncertain.

 3. ### Proposal

-    1. Before hosting a WordPress website, dxw will provide a proposal.
+    1. Before hosting a WordPress website, dxw will provide the Initial Proposal.
-    2. The proposal dxw provides will contain:
+    2. The Initial Proposal will contain:

-        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your site will require;
+        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your site is likely to require;
         2. A recommendation for the number and size of the instances you will need, the size of your database and your initial file storage;